 32. Milk & Honey – Celeste

-Celeste’s music and vocals has a jazzy sound to it with a mix of R&B and electronic music.
+Celeste’s music and vocals have a jazzy sound to it with a mix of R&B and electronic music.
 Yet, ‘Milk & The Honey’ is like warm caramel that coats over you, but the lyrics tell a bit of a different story.
 The beginning of the song sounds soft and gentle, but the opening words are of pain: “You should thread carefully in my shoes.
 Would you rather it be me instead of you.”
-Her vocals, the music and lyrics all come together for a hypnotic song.
+Her vocals, the music and lyrics make for a hypnotic song.

 31. Cold Game – Maverick Sabre

-As much as I love Maverick Sabre, seeing this song on the list slightly made me question the algorithm I used to create it.
+This is the first of three songs by Maverick Sabre that are on this list.
+As much as I love Maverick, seeing this song on the list slightly made me question the algorithm I used to create it.
 I’m not saying that it’s not a good song, but it’s not even close to the several songs by Maverick that I’ve listened to endlessly.
-What I do like about this song is that it reminds me of the 1970s soul/R&B music that I heard growing up, such as Curtis Mayfield or New Birth.
-Of course, Maverick adds his own Irish style to the old school vibe with his usual singing and bits of rap verse.
+That being said, what I do like about this song is that it reminds me of the 1970s soul/R&B music that I heard growing up, such as Curtis Mayfield or New Birth.
+Of course, Maverick adds his own style to the old school vibe with his usual singing and bits of rap verse.
 It’s the kind of song you listen to while you’re laying around contemplating the universe as it’s raining outside.

 30. Hallucinations – dvsn

 This was the first song by dvsn that I ran into the ground.
-The duo (producer/vocalist Paul Jefferies and lead vocalist Daniel Daley) are so damn talented.
+The duo (producer/vocalist Paul Jefferies and lead vocalist Daniel Daley) are so damn talented, which is why this is the first of two of their songs that are on this list.
 Whenever I get in my ‘Whatever happened to R&B Music?’ funk, I put on this group and everything is alright with the music world again.
 They specialize in R&B love songs that make the soul ache whether from happiness or hurt, especially with lyrics like “Tryna rewind ’til we’re back where we started.
 Yeah that’s all I want.”
 Daley’s vocals on this beautiful song are sweet and heart-rendering, the music production by Jefferies is tight and slick in that nothing sounds out-of-place.
 If you don’t have this group in your music collection, you’re missing out.

 29. Warm – SG Lewis